Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Problem definition and network model

 We assume the network is open, i.e., all the jobs eventually leave the network.
 Since the network is open,

 is a finite positive matrix.
 So, the matrix $(\bI - \bR^T)$ is invertible.

-The service disciplines that we consider are nonpreemptive and independent of $\blambda$, $\bmu$ and $\bR$.
-The goal is to analyze the stability of this network when the traffic conditions stated in Section \ref{sec:st} hold.
+The service disciplines that we consider are independent of $\blambda$, $\bmu$ and $\bR$.
+The goal is to analyze the stability of this network when the utilization condition that will be stated in Section \ref{sec:st} holds.
+Let ${\bar X}_i(t)$ be the length of queue $i$ at time $t$ and ${\bar T}_i(t)$ be the random total amount of time that queue $i$ has been scheduled up to time $t$.
 We use the fluid model to analyze the stability of the network.
-The fluid model is described by a set of ordinary differential equations.
-Let ${\bar X}_i(t)$ be the length of queue $i$ at time $t$ and ${\bar T}_i(t)$ be the random total amount of time that queue $i$ has been scheduled up to time $t$.
-Let also $X_i(t) = \lim_{r \to \infty} {\bar X}_i(rt)/r$ and $T_i(t) = \lim_{r \to \infty} {\bar T}_i(rt)/r$.
+Let $X_i(t)$ be the fluid level of queue $i$ at time $t$, and let $T_i(t)$ be the cumulative amount of time that queue $i$ is served up to time $t$ in the fluid model.
 Then the fluid model equations are

-The fluid model is {\em stable} if there exits some $\delta > 0$ such that, for each fluid solution with $|\bX(0)| \leq 1$, one has $|\bX(t)|=0$ for $t>\delta$.
+The fluid model is {\em stable} if there exits some $\delta > 0$ such that, for each fluid solution with $\|\bX(0)\| \leq 1$, one has $\bX(t)=\mathbf{0}$ for $t>\delta$.
 Under weak conditions, the stability of the fluid model implies the stability of the queueing network (e.g., the Harris recurrence of a Markov model in the case of renewal arrival processes, i.i.d. service times and Markov routing).
-See \cite{dai99} for a discussion of such results.
+See \cite{dai95, dai99} for a discussion of such results.

-To investigate the possible trajectories of the differential equations, we define the {\em state} $S(t)$ of the network at time $t \geq 0$ to be the set of queues with maximum queue length in each group at that time.
-More precisely, if $S_j$ is the set of maxima in group $j$, for $j = 1, \ldots , J$, the state of the network is $S = (S_1,S_2,\dots,S_J)$.
-Since $S_j$ is a subset of $\mathcal{G}_j = \{1,2,\dots, K_j \}$, there are $\prod_{j=1}^J 2^{K_j} = 2^K$ possible states of the network.
-Note that the state of a group is the empty set if all the queues in that group are empty.
-A state $(S_1,S_2, \dots, S_J)$ is said to be {\em feasible} if $S(t)$ can spend a positive amount of time in that state.
-Later we see that following the trajectory of the state $S(t)$ is the key idea to prove the stability of LQ scheduling in Lu-Kumar networks.

-The main contributions of this paper are the following theorems. \begin{thm} The Lu-Kumar network in Figure \ref{fig1}, with two groups of two queues, is stable under LQ scheduling if the utilization conditions hold. \end{thm}

-\begin{thm} A Lu-Kumar networks is stable under LDQ scheduling if the utilization conditions hold and there is no cycle in the topology of the network. \end{thm}

-The stability of Lu-Kumar networks with more than two groups of two queues under LQ scheduling is still an open question.
-Examples show that a Lu-Kumar network may not be stable under LDQ scheduling if its topology is not acyclic.